mueller-ma/block-ads-via-dns/README.md

 - Run generate-zonefile.sh `./generate-zonefile.sh`

 ##Router / DHCP Server
+- Give your Debian server a static IP
-Change DNS Server in the DHCP settings to the STATiC IP of your Debian Server.
+- Change DNS Server in the DHCP settings to the IP of your Debian Server.
 If you are asked for a second DNS server enter the same IP twice.

 ##Optional
 - Add local blacklist and whitelist